 Hypervisors: The Heart of Virtualization

-Hypervisors are the core components of virtualization solutions, as they enable the creation and management of virtual machines.
-There are two types of hypervisors:
+Hypervisors enable the creation and management of virtual machines.
+There are two broad categories:

-- Type 1 (Bare Metal): These hypervisors run directly on the host’s hardware, offering better performance and resource utilization.
+- Type 1 (Bare Metal): Runs directly on the host’s hardware, offering strong isolation and performance.
+KVM effectively makes the Linux kernel operate as a type‑1 hypervisor.

 With this foundational knowledge, let’s explore QEMU and KVM in detail.

-QEMU, the Quick Emulator, is a hosted hypervisor that achieves hardware virtualization through software emulation.
-It offers an extensive array of virtual hardware components, including disk, network, VGA, PCI, USB, serial/parallel ports, and more.
+QEMU, the Quick Emulator, runs in user space and provides two primary modes: pure emulation using TCG (ideal for cross‑architecture work) and accelerated virtualization when paired with host-specific accelerators.
+It offers an extensive array of virtual hardware components, including disk, network, VGA, PCI, USB, serial/parallel ports, and virtio paravirtualized devices for high performance with accelerators.

 This diagram represents the KVM virtualization technology.
-KVM operates as a Linux kernel module within kernel space, providing hardware-assisted virtualization using Intel VT or AMD-V. This allows for efficient mapping between virtual CPUs (vCPUs) and physical CPUs.
+KVM operates as a Linux kernel module within kernel space, providing hardware-assisted virtualization using supported CPU extensions.
+A user-space VMM such as QEMU manages the VM lifecycle and provides the virtual devices and I/O paths.

 The Synergy between QEMU and KVM